bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 Dwarves, more properly the *tumnii*, are the kindred most unchanged by time.
 Their ancestors at the end of the First Age, nearly 20,000 years ago, were titans, masters of order and runes.
 The ruling council, committed an act of hubris--they created the so-called Orb of All Might--to destroy their longstanding enemy, the wyrm (ancestors of dragons).
 To empower the Orb, they drained the power and potential out of the "weaker" elements of their society.
 These were the first dwarves.
 Sons and daughters of the earth and runes, they change only grudgingly.
 This carries over to their physiology.
 Undermountain-dwelling has sharpened their eyesight and the stone in their blood gives them increased endurance.

-Tumnii are overwhelmingly born as fraternal twins, one male and one female.
+Tumnii are overwhelmingly born as fraternal twins--one male and one female.
 Dwarves are considered adult at age 25 and generally live until they are about 150.
 Overall, they tend to be shorter than humans, standing between 4'0" and 5'2", but broader and more muscular.
 Generally, all adult dwarves have beards.
 Whether one or both sexes shave is a cultural matter.
 Of all the lineages of Quartus, there is the most in-group physiological difference between cultural groups of tumnii, as their physiology directly adapts to their circumstances at the clan-group level.

 Two major ethnic variants exist, although this is more *social* rather than directly physiological.